lucashorminoguez/find_missing_count/README.md

 ## How to use :

-- Sets a prefix to distinguish the desired counter from others if necessary.
+- Set a prefix to distinguish the desired counter from others if necessary.
-- Set a START and END from your counter
+- Set a START and END for your counter.
+- Does your sequence appear more than once?
+Don't worry, just set the number of repetitions.
-- Push the button left to open a text file and the results will shown in the text box.
+- Push the left button to open a text file and the results will be shown in the text box.

 *As default the language is set as spanish*